Providence Life Coach Career Success Series – Finding Your Life Purpose

 And once you’ve found what you love?
 Well, then you can begin to figure out how to turn it into your reality.”
 Excerpt form The Muse by Eva Werk

-Slowing down and being your own life detective seem to be critical in identifying your life purpose.
-Reaching out to people that we know and don’t know can offer us new and fascinating perspectives.
+Slowing down and being your own life detective seems critical in identifying your life purpose.
+Reaching out to people we know and don’t know can offer us new and fascinating perspectives.
 I was grateful that the career counselor I worked with was patient and creative.
-He offered me suggestions and direction, but it was up to me to do the legwork and be responsible for my career and fulfilling my life purpose.
+He offered me suggestions and direction, but it was up to me to do the legwork, be responsible for my career, and fulfill my life purpose.

 More posts you may enjoy: